Tasneem011/Tasneem011/README.md

 👋 Hi, I’m Tasnim

+👀 Passionate About:
-👀 I’m passionate about Medical Informatics and leveraging technology in healthcare.
+Medical Informatics and leveraging technology in healthcare.

+🎓 Education:
-🎓 A recent graduate from the Faculty of Computers and Artificial Intelligence, Benha University, and currently working as a Software Engineer at Etisalat Egypt.
+A recent graduate from the Faculty of Computers and Artificial Intelligence, Benha University.

+💻 Current Role:
+Working as a Software Engineer at Etisalat Egypt.

+🌱 Skills and Learning:
-🌱 I’m enhancing my skills in Java, backend development, and microservices architecture.
+Enhancing my expertise in Java, backend development, and microservices architecture.

+💬 Open to Collaboration:
-💬 I’m eager to collaborate on innovative projects in healthcare and software development.
+Excited to work on innovative projects in healthcare and software development.

-📫 How to reach me: [ahmedtasneem332@gmail.com](mailto:ahmedtasneem332@gmail.com)
- 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/tasneem-ahmed-337b18201/)
- 🏆 Check out my coding skills on [HackerRank](https://www.hackerrank.com/profile/ahmedtasneem332) 🏆 Check out my coding skills on [CodeForces](https://codeforces.com/profile/tasneem505) 🏆 Check out my coding skills on [LetCode](https://leetcode.com/u/Tasneem011/) 📙 I read these books
+📫 Connect With Me:

+Email: ahmedtasneem332@gmail.com
+LinkedIn: Tasneem Ahmed
+🏆 Coding Profiles:

+HackerRank
+CodeForces
+LeetCode
+📚 Books I’ve Read:

-  1- Introduction to java Programming and Data Structures 2-SQl for Data analysis
+Introduction to Java Programming and Data Structures SQL for Data Analysis
-  3-Spring start here
-  4- java concurrency And multiThreading
+Spring Start Here
+Java Concurrency and Multithreading
+📄 Resume:
-📄 Know about my experiences [Resume](https://drive.google.com/drive/quota)
+Learn more about my experiences here.
 ## 🚀 My Projects

 | Project Name                        | Description                                                                                               | Tech Stack                                 | Repository Link                                                            |